geopython/pywps/docs/configuration.rst

      By default no input paths are allowed.

-:testmode:
+:cleantempdir:
-    flag to enable PyWPS testing mode.
-Default = `false`.
+    flag to enable removal of process temporary workdir after process has finished.

-    In testing mode temporary `workdir` folders are not removed.
+    Default = `true`.

 .. note:: `outputpath` and `outputurl` must correspond. `outputpath` is the name
         of the resulting target directory, where all output data files are